zytedata/zyte-autoextract/README.rst

     - Proxy errors
     - ...

-Some errors could be retried while others don't.
+Some errors can be retried while others can't.

 For example,
-you could retry a query with a Proxy Timeout error because this is a temporary error and there are chances that this response will be different within the next retries.
+you can retry a query with a Proxy Timeout error because this is a temporary error and there are chances that this response will be different within the next retries.